SavrajSian/Neural-Networks-ML/README.md

 There were two aspects to this project; to create a neural network mini library and create and train a neural network for regression.

-### The first of these two tasks required us to implement functions for the following:
+### The first (mini-library) of these two tasks required us to implement functions for the following:
 - Linear layers
     - Performs the XW+B transformation and relavent gradient calculations for backpropagation
 - Activation functions